LinkedInLearning/ai-data-pipeline-with-spring-5249029/docs/05_04_Building a Text Sentiment Analysis AI Data Pipeline with RAG.md

   -d '{
   "id" : "S001",
   "email" : "jmatthews@email",
   "feedback" : "You know what.
 It is ok.
 I love being on hold FOREVER.
-I will just take by business" }'
+I will just take by business somewhere else."
+}'
 ```